Tech-Wizz/internet-pi/README.md

      3. If you get an error like "externally-managed-environment", follow [this guide to fix it](https://www.jeffgeerling.com/blog/2023/how-solve-error-externally-managed-environment-when-installing-pip3), then run `pip3 install ansible` again.
      4. Make sure Ansible is in your PATH: `export PATH=$PATH:~/.local/bin` (and consider [adding it permanently](https://askubuntu.com/a/1113838)).
   2. Clone this repository: `git clone https://github.com/geerlingguy/internet-pi.git`, then enter the repository directory: `cd internet-pi`.
-  3. Install requirements: `ansible-galaxy collection install -r requirements.yml` (if you see `ansible-galaxy: command not found`, restart your SSH session or reboot the Pi and try again)
+  3. Install requirements: `ansible-galaxy collection install -r requirements.yml` (if you see `ansible-galaxy: command not found`, restart your SSH session or reboot the Pi and try again) - sudo apt install ansible
   4. Make copies of the following files and customize them to your liking:
      - `example.inventory.ini` to `inventory.ini` (replace IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up).
      - `example.config.yml` to `config.yml`